christopherdoyle/youtube_rss/README.md

 If you want to get thumbnails for videos, you will additionally need to install the module `ueberzug`, e.g. using pip.

-The project also uses [Tor-Requests](https://github.com/SimonDaNinja/tor_requests/tree/db191029791e12a73d02f6533f17371fea6aeed1) as a submodule, so make sure to run `git submodule update --init --recursive` before using YouTube\_RSS.

 The program also assumes that [mpv](https://github.com/mpv-player/mpv) is installed in the environment.
 In, for example, Ubuntu, this can be accomplished by running `sudo apt-get install mpv`. [youtube-dl](https://github.com/ytdl-org) also needs to be installed (I use the latest version on their [official website](https://youtube-dl.org/), and at the time of this writing, the version in the Ubuntu rebository seems too old to work the way this project uses it).

-For using Tor, YouTube\_RSS assumes that Tor is installed and currently running on port `9050` (which is the default for the Tor daemon anyway).
-It also requires that torsocks is installed.

 ## Disclaimer